vj-sananda/hw_interview_questions/general/multi_counter_variants/README.md

   the initial state lookup and 2) the consequent writeback to the state table.
 In 1) there is an N-to-1 mux, in 2) there is a O(N) fan-out at the output of the adder/subtractor.
-By consequence of this, the propose solution perhaps suffers from lower overall achievable clock frequency and may not be scalable to large N.
+By consequence of this, the proposed solution perhaps suffers from lower overall achievable clock frequency and may not be scalable to large N.

 * __Multiple Engines__

-  The second approach is to, similarly, maintain state in flops but replicate state update logic with each context.
+  The second approach is to maintain state in flops but replicate state update logic with each context.
 At the cost of some area overhead, the solution presented can be scaled to a larger N although there remains some fan-out issues on the command interface and on the output MUX.